unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 ![Illustration of referral strategy for medical practice](/assets/images/37-healthcare-practice-referrals.jpg "Referral Program ")

 Referrals still are one of the cornerstones of a thriving medical business.
 After all, [1 out of every 3 patients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3160594/) is referred to another doctor each year.
-And to get the most out of your network, establishing a referral program is a must.
+In fact, in some sectors like [hospice]( https://unnus.com/medical/hospice-marketing/), it's one of the channels to drive patients.
+And so, to get the most out of your network, establishing a referral program is a must.

 However, sitting and waiting for referrals to increase is a long-gone phenomenon.
 If you’re planning to soar up your referrals rate, you need to be proactive about it.